Everything Royal

 Carroll told the paper that she had been led to believe that Burrell had given it as a keepsake to Vanessa Corringham, a former press officer for the Diana Memorial Fund.
 Corringham, she said, had then decided to sell it through an intermediary.
 There was even a letter of authentification, apparently signed by the ex-press officer.

 Then, in a plot twist at which even Jeffrey Archer would have blanched, the paper revealed that the "intermediary" was none other than the Mail on Sunday's own diarist, Adam Helliker.
 According to Carroll, he told her that Corringham - his ex-girlfriend - wanted to sell it but did not want the potential embarrassment of handling the transaction.
-So the dealer paid the £25,000 direct to Helliker.
+So the dealer paid the proceeds direct to Helliker.

 However, the article continued, Corringham denied all knowledge of the sale.
 It also emerged that Helliker had written the authentication himself.